Meet the team. We're here to help.

 Olivia 'Liv' Fitzpatrick

-Outside of her role at Proof+Geist, Liv is passionate about her pet bird (named Dill), Art History, and the natural world.
-She also enjoys collecting oddities from nature, gardening (houseplants), and writing/illustrating small stories.
+Outside of her role at Proof+Geist, Liv is passionate about Art History and the natural world.
+She also enjoys collecting oddities from nature, caring for her houseplants and pet bird, and writing/illustrating small stories.

 Outside of work, Danielle loves spending time in nature – in particular, visiting state parks to hike, kayak, and canoe.
 She hopes to visit the many locations on her travel list and especially dreams of visiting Antigua someday.